-Council may also be able to provide support through the Land Management Incentive Program or via our current Victorian Government funded Nillumbik Deer Control Project.
+Council may also be able to provide support through our Land Management Incentive Program or via our current Victorian Government funded Nillumbik Deer Control Project.

 Call 9433 3111 or email email@example.com

 Deer, whether they be described as feral or wild, are a species that were introduced to Australia by the Acclimatisation Society back in the 1800s for hunting.
 Further deer have been released into the environment since then, assisted by escapes and releases from deer farms.
-Deer species currently occupy around 37% of Victoria.
+Deer species are estimated to occupy around 40% of Victoria.

 Impacts of deer

 Deer compete with our native fauna and with farmed stock for feed.
 They modify habitat; can spread diseases, pathogens and weed seeds; they alter water quality; can cause erosion and compaction of soils, altering nutrient cycling; and may also change plant communities through selective browsing.
 They also pose a road safety risk.